Hifumi Abe: Tokyo Olympics

 In 2021, Abe won the gold medal at the 2020 Olympics on the same day that his younger sister Uta won the gold medal in her judo division.

 Return to IJF World Tour and The 2022 Tashkent World Championships

 Abe Hifumi returned to the IJF World Tour on 8 July 2022 winning the Budapest Grand Slam.
 After the Grand Slam, he competed in the World Judo Championships in Tashkent on 7 October.
-He won five fights, including semi-final against the world number one Denis Vieru and the final against his country-man Joshiro Maruyama with an ashi-waza footsweep.
+He won five fights, including semi-final against the world number one Denis Vieru and the final against his country-man and fierce rival Joshiro Maruyama, after Abe countered Maruyama's ouchi-gari attempt and sent him to the ground for a waza-ari.

+The 2025 Budapest World Championships

+As the reigning Olympic champion, following his gold medal in the 2024 Paris Olympic Games, Abe entered the 2025 Budapest World Championships as the favourite in the Mens -66 kg category.
+However, in the Quarter Final Abe lost to Obid Dzhebov of Tajikistan.
+Despite this, Abe Hifumi recovered in the third place contest to beat Cuba's Orlando Polanco for Bronze.

 Fighting style

 Abe is known for a more modern style of Japanese judo, like fellow lightweight and World Champion Naohisa Takato.
 He is right-handed.
 A seoi nage and sode-tsurikomi-goshi specialist, he is aggressive, physical and dynamic with his fighting, often preferring a fast pace of judo, with an average winning time of two and half minutes.
 He prefers a double sleeve grip when executing throws.
 Abe often connects skills using ashi waza like osoto gari and ouchi gari to set up his nage waza, and also uses osoto gari and ouchi gari as a lone skill for ippon.

 Japanese legend and current head coach Kōsei Inoue has described him as, "way beyond his years...
 I'm looking forward to how much he can compete nationally and internationally."

 Abe considers Tadahiro Nomura as his favourite fighter and main influence in his judo.